 Cognitive Behavioral Therapy (CBT): this approach explores the connection between a person’s thoughts, feelings, and behaviors in an attempt to reduce the negative aspects which foster addiction.
 You’re granted a greater awareness of and ability to change.
 Participants develop nurturing thoughts and emotions that provide a positive environment for behaviors to thrive.

 Dialectical Behavioral Therapy (DBT): this therapy is immensely useful in addressing concerns associated with both substance use and mental health disorders.
 It employs a number of techniques that help people change lifestyle habits, and weed out triggers that lead to addiction.

 Additional Modalities: at Swift River, we accompany these treatments with other practices, including recreational treatments, such as painting and writing, to help inform your emotional state, family and group therapy to improve interpersonal skills and adventure therapy to build resiliency and confidence.

 The Importance Of Overcoming The Stigma Connected To Mental Illness

-Through research and the work of countless advocacy groups, awareness and acceptance of mental health disorders has risen greatly.
-Despite this, for some there is still an unfortunate, stigma attached to these conditions.
+Through research and the work of countless advocacy groups, awareness and acceptance of mental health disorders have risen greatly.
+Despite this, for some, there is still an unfortunate, stigma attached to these conditions.
 While this is harmful on many levels, it can be especially damaging to the person suffering from the illness.

 The percent of individuals who believe treatment may help is high, ranging from 78 percent to 89 percent.
 However, the amount of people who believe this perspective is empathetic is far different, according to the CDC.